s541910/ConnectCompany-GDP1/Proposal.md

 | Team Member | Anusha Kanagala |

+-	**Sprint-1**: (Start Date: 11th October 2021 - 25th October 2021)
--	**Sprint-1**: In the initial sprint we have built the plan and we have sorted the technologies we are dealing with and we gathered the requirements.
+  -	In the initial sprint we have built the plan and we have sorted the technologies we are dealing with and we gathered the requirements.
+-	**Sprint-2** : (Start Date: 25th October 2021 - 8th November 2021)
--	**Sprint-2** : In the Second Sprint we have built the UI Page using React js and build backend using Java with spring Boot .Then we have connected the backend with the frontend using 	 rest API we majorly using Axios for connection.
+  -	In the Second Sprint we have built the UI Page using React js and build backend using Java with spring Boot .Then we have connected the backend with the frontend using 	 rest API we majorly using Axios for connection.
+-	**Sprint-3**: (Start Date: 8th November 2021 - 22nd November 2021)
--	**Sprint-3**: In the Third Sprint we have built the database in MYSQL and deployed the application in Heroku and using a remote free SQL database.
+  - In the Third Sprint we have built the database in MYSQL and deployed the application in Heroku and using a remote free SQL database.

  End of semester GDP-1

  GDP-2

+- **Sprint-4**: (Start Date: 12th January 2022 - 26th January 2022)
-- **Sprint-4**: Create Database models and schema
+  - Create Database models and schema

+- **Spring-5**: (Start Date: 26th January 2022 - 9th february 2022)
-- **Spring-5**: Designing the different routes between webpages in frontend .Developing the relations between different tables ( like one-to-one ,many-to -many)
+  - Designing the different routes between webpages in frontend .Developing the relations between different tables ( like one-to-one ,many-to -many)

+- **Sprint-6**: (Start Date: 9th February 2022 - 23rd February 2022)
-- **Sprint-6** Design web APIs
+  - Design web APIs

+- **Sprint-7**: (Start Date: 23rd February 2022 - 9th March 2022)
-- **Sprint-7** Create APIs to fetch data from DB
+  - Create APIs to fetch data from DB

+- **Sprint-8**: (Start Date: 9th March 2022 - 23rd March 2022)
-- **Sprint-8**: Design all the frontend UI pages based on feature required
+  - Design all the frontend UI pages based on feature required

+- **Sprint-9**: (Start Date: 23rd march 2022 - 6th April 2022)
-- **Sprint-9**: Integration with both frontend  and backend.
+  - Integration with both frontend  and backend.

+- **Sprint-10**: (Start Date: 6th April 2022 - 20th April 2022)
-- **Sprint-10**: Testing and fixing issues.
+  - Testing and fixing issues.
 Deployment of the application.

 ## budget (2 semesters):